-The EPA has issued multiple certifications required for all companies and individuals who work on projects that have lead paint present.
-The normal requirement for an EPA lead certification is that companies must register and pay a fee with EPA (or their local jurisdiction depending on where they are located), and individuals must take an EPA-approved lead paint training course.
-Only approved training providers (like GreenEDU) can teach these courses and award the certifications.
+The EPA and local state agencies have issued multiple certifications required for all companies and individuals who work on projects that have lead paint present.
+The normal requirement for a lead paint certification is that companies must register and pay a fee with EPA (or their local state / county / city jurisdiction depending on where they are located), and individuals must take an EPA- or local state / county / city jurisdiction-approved lead paint training course.
+Only approved training providers can teach these courses and award the certifications.
 Have a job to start, but aren't sure which Lead Certification you need?
 Click here for help!

 Please note: If you are a renovator and need the RRP (Renovation, Repair, and Painting) certification CLICK HERE to view all available courses across the U.S.!